tailwindlabs/tailwindcss.com/source/resources.blade.md

 hideTableOfContents: false
 ---

-We think Tailwind is an amazing CSS framework, but you need more than just a CSS framework to produce visually awesome work.
+We think Tailwind is an amazing CSS framework, but you need more than a CSS framework alone to produce visually awesome work.

 Here are some resources that can help you take your Tailwind projects to the next level.